xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 When upgrading from version 2 to 3 the main interface change is from the function ``mic_array_decimate_to_pcm_4ch()``.
 In version 2::

             void mic_array_decimate_to_pcm_4ch(
                     streaming chanend c_from_pdm_interface);

 And in version 3::

             void mic_array_decimate_to_pcm_4ch(
                     streaming chanend c_from_pdm_interface,
                     streaming chanend c_frame_output, mic_array_internal_audio_channels * channels);

-This new parameter is used for feeding internal audio channels into the decimators so that the internal channels can benefit from the post decimation processing that the microphones recieve (metadata collection, windowing, etc).
+This new parameter is used for feeding internal audio channels into the decimators so that the internal channels can benefit from the post decimation processing that the microphones receive (metadata collection, windowing, etc).
 In order to upgrade a version 2 mic array to version 3 simply use the define ``MIC_ARRAY_NO_INTERNAL_CHANS`` for the new parameter in the above function.